 - It can be used in any weather condition.

-- Westin sure-fit floor liners rigid core and tactile surface protects the carpet and keeps it long-lasting
+- Westin sure-fit floor liners' rigid core and tactile surface protect the carpet and keep it long-lasting

 - Its OE retention hook openings and 3M securing points keep floor liners firmly in place

 - Its accurate fit and custom full-coverage design protect the carpet from dirt, debris, spills, etc.